 The property sector is expanding in Australia and around the world, creating a wide range of employment opportunities in the commercial, residential and tourism sectors of the real estate and property management industries.
 You will be prepared for a career in property finance, development and investment, real estate agency management, project management, and marketing and promoting real estate.

 Sport is big business.
-You will find opportunities in government departments, local, national and international sporting clubs and event management organisations.
-There are also positions in sport tourism, marketing, media and athlete representation.
+You could find opportunities in government departments, local, national and international sporting clubs and event management organisations.
+You may also find opportunities in sport tourism, marketing, media and athlete representation.

 Increasingly, public and private sector organisations are hiring sustainability and corporate social responsibility specialists.
 The growing trend in consumers demanding sustainable, ethical products and services has seen businesses place sustainability and social benefits within their core values.
 These new business models means that leaders and managers need to know how the financial bottom line relates to other important elements of business; and how to transform traditional models to capitalise in the current environment.
 As this field continues to grow, you will find more and more career opportunities in a wide variety of organisations in the public and private sectors and with non-government organisations.

 With this qualification, you could travel the world.
 Tourism managers are employed by destination marketing organisations and all levels of government throughout Australia and internationally.
-You will be able to work on major tourism infrastructure and planning projects, shaping the visitor experience in tourism destinations.
+You will be prepared for work related to major tourism infrastructure and planning projects, shaping the visitor experience in tourism destinations.